 This course will address a variety of topics related to the subject of Information Systems.
 Subjects may include, but will not be limited to: the use of systems in decision making, information systems design, the use of data in organizations, and e-commerce and information tools.
-The subject of Current Issues in Information Systems will vary between the Fall and
+The subject of Current Issues in Information Systems will vary between the Fall and Spring semesters of each year.

-MBUS 685 - Current Issues in Financial Reporting
+MBUS 682 - Current Issues in Managerial Acct